1ugia/OctoNyanBreedApi/README.md

 > `javacOptions { option("-Adagger.hilt.android.internal.disableAndroidSuperclassValidation=true") }`
 - issue was related to support for Kotlin's plugin 1.5.20 and as it explains this is the bug of Kotlin's plugin, not dagger hilt's.
 - Planning the best way to efficiently use the api calls to make the code less complicating.
 	I came up with the solution was to use the main api call to gain breeds of cats, take their id String, use the id String to select the specific cat breed.
-From the selected cat breed lists api, retreive the image url and display the images given back from the request sent.
+From the selected cat breed lists api, retrieve the image url and display the images given back from the request sent.
+- Creating a new project from scratch is harder than following the process of a created project.
+- Implement error handles.
+- Creating an onClick and make it link via filtering only the image.
+- Faced a lot of walls creating the app.
+Have definitely learned to plan more simply for next time: to let the api calls happen first then build on the rest of the app like cashing, error handling, thinking about the next page already.
+- Making apps in between shifts allowed me to be more organised during the week to accommodate time for project making more intensely.
+-